5 Medical Reception Best Practices

 3. Keep Reception Clean and Organized.

 Your reception area represents your practice, so make sure you put your best foot forward.
-Keeping a clean and organized workspace also helps with staying on top of the workload and having a clear mind.
+Keeping a clean and organized workspace also helps you stay on top of the workload and have a clear mind.

 Keep the reception area looking nice.
 You want patients to feel comfortable, which means ensuring things stay clean and updated.
 Floors should be vacuumed/swept daily, surfaces wiped, and trash emptied.
 Also, if the paint starts chipping or furniture gets damaged, update/ replace it.
 A neat, clean reception area in the medical field can ease customers, especially if they have an extended wait time.

-Keep electronic and paper filing systems organized: If patients see that you are not keeping their information secure, they lose trust instantly.
-You will also have difficulty accessing information if there is no filing system that lets you sort and organize customer information.
+Keep electronic and paper filing systems organized.
+Patients who see you are not keeping their information secure will instantly lose trust.
+If a filing system lets you sort and manage customer information, you will need help accessing it.
 Consider investing in an electronic filing system.

 4. Use Scripts for Phone Calls.